marinakuznetcova/marina.github.io/index.md

 ---

 I am a frontend developer.
 I `<3` what I do.<br>
 Currently I'm working at [Piano](https://piano.io).
 What I like the most about my job is that I'm crafting things people will use.
-I like thinking about how they'd do it, and making their trip as comfortable and joyful as I can.
+I like thinking about how they'd do it, and making their trip as comfortable and joyful as I can, and [here's why](/why).

 <h3>Thoughts on the web, the life, the love</h3>